-The Audit Team draws Audit conclusions after the Audit is has been completed and after Audit findings and Audit objectives have been considered.
-Audit findings result from a process that been considered and compares it against Audit criteria.
+The Audit Team draws Audit conclusions after the Audit sep has been completed and after Audit findings and Audit objectives have been considered.
+Audit findings result from a process that evidence and compares it against Audit criteria.

 Continuous Improvement Plan: